raishudesu/gemini-cli/readme.md

    python gemini_cli.py
    ```

 3. Start chatting with Gemini AI!
 Type your messages and press Enter.
-Type `exit` to end the conversation.
+Type `exit` to end the conversation or type `export` to export and end conversation.

 ## Troubleshooting